hansenjn/MultifocalImaging-AnalysisToolbox/README.md

 A toolbox to analyze spherical and filamentous objects in multifocal images with high speed and high precision.
 The included software tools are published along https://doi.org/10.1101/2020.05.16.099390.

 ## Included tools
-- [Multifocal_Preparation](https://github.com/hansenjn/MultiFocal_Preparation): An ImageJ plugin to convert raw camera recordings from a four-plane multifocal imaging setup, where the planes are projected to different positions of the camera chip, into a hyperstack (including image alignment and background and intensity corrections).
+- [Multifocal_Preparation](https://github.com/hansenjn/MultiFocal_Preparation): An ImageJ plugin to convert raw multifocal recordings into a hyperstack (including image alignment and background and intensity corrections).
-- [MultiFocalParticleTracker-Calibrator-3](https://github.com/hansenjn/MultiFocalParticleTracker-Calibrator-3): An ImageJ plugin to obtain the width of beads in multifocal images for generating a calibration table.
+- [MultiFocalParticleTracker-Calibrator-3](https://github.com/hansenjn/MultiFocalParticleTracker-Calibrator-3): An ImageJ plugin to obtain the width of beads at different heights from multifocal images to generate a calibration table.
-- [MultiFocal_AlignCurvesByLMS](https://github.com/hansenjn/MultiFocal_AlignCurvesByLMS): A pure java tool to align bead profiles obtained by MultiFocalParticleTracker-Calibrator-3 across different planes by LMS.
+- [MultiFocal_AlignCurvesByLMS](https://github.com/hansenjn/MultiFocal_AlignCurvesByLMS): A java tool to align bead profiles obtained by MultiFocalParticleTracker-Calibrator-3 across different planes by calculating the Least Mean Square (LMS) of the variance.
-- [MultiFocalParticleTracker-Complex-3](https://github.com/hansenjn/MultiFocalParticleTracker-Complex-3): An ImageJ plugin to calculate the z position of beads in multifocal images based on providing a calibrated relationship of bead radius and z position.
+- [MultiFocalParticleTracker-Complex-3](https://github.com/hansenjn/MultiFocalParticleTracker-Complex-3): An ImageJ plugin to calculate the z position of beads from multifocal images based on a calibrated relationship of bead radius and z position.
-- [SpermQ-MF](https://github.com/hansenjn/SpermQ-MF): An ImageJ plugin for analyzing flagellar/filaments in images from multifocal microscopy.
+- [SpermQ-MF](https://github.com/hansenjn/SpermQ-MF): An ImageJ plugin for analyzing flagella/filaments in images from multifocal microscopy.
-- [SpermQ-MF_GenerateLUT](https://github.com/hansenjn/SpermQ-MF_GenerateLUT): By merging width recordings from piezo-driven multifocal z-stacks through immotile sperm, generates a Look-Up-Table for the relationship between the flagellar width and the flagellar z-position for different positions on the flagellum.
+- [SpermQ-MF_GenerateLUT](https://github.com/hansenjn/SpermQ-MF_GenerateLUT): By merging width recordings from piezo-driven multifocal z-stacks through immotile sperm, obtained with SpermQ-MF, this plugin generates a Look-Up-Table between the flagellar width and the flagellar z-position at different positions along the flagellum.
-- [Matlab scripts](https://github.com/hansenjn/MultifocalImaging-AnalysisToolbox/tree/master/Matlab%20scripts) to explore the output files from 'MultiFocalParticleTracker-Complex-3' and from 'SpermQ-MF'
+- [Matlab scripts](https://github.com/hansenjn/MultifocalImaging-AnalysisToolbox/tree/master/Matlab%20scripts) to explore the output files from the ImageJ plugins 'MultiFocalParticleTracker-Complex-3' and 'SpermQ-MF' are contained in this repository and provided with this release.

 ## Licenses
 All java-based software of the MultifocalImaging-AnalysisToolbox is published under the [GNU General Public License v3.0](https://github.com/hansenjn/MultifocalImaging-AnalysisToolbox/blob/master/LICENSE), except few packages included in SpermQ-MF (as also stated in the [SpermQ-MF repository](https://github.com/hansenjn/SpermQ-MF)).
 In detail, the following implemented packages were developed by others and thus, apply to different licenses: